 Changes in Raw Milk Composition

-Table 1 shows the composition of milk used in this simulation.
+TABLE 1 shows the composition of milk used in this simulation.
 To change the composition of milk according to the user’s feed, select Tasks > Stock Mixtures > Register, Edit/View Properties from the main menu of the application.
 This selection will bring up the Stock Mixture Registration Dialog; double-click ‘Milk’ from the list of the registered mixtures.
 The Stock Mixture Properties Dialog will appear.
 From this dialog, users can edit the composition of their feed under the Composition tab.
 The composition of the mixture ‘Milk’ is described on a mass basis.
 All of the mixture’s ingredients must add up to 100%.
 To keep the changes you made on the selected mixture’s properties, exit the Stock Mixture Properties Dialog by clicking on ‘OK’.
 They will become permanent when you exit the Stock Mixture Registration Dialog by clicking ‘OK’.

 Changes in Flow Rate, Temperature and Pressure of a Stream